cloudfoundry/stratos/README.md

 Get an [Overview](docs/overview.md) of Stratos, its components and the different ways in which it can be deployed.

 Take a look at the [Development Roadmap](docs/roadmap.md) to see where we are heading.
-We update our status page each week to summarize what we are working on - see the [Status Page](docs/status_updates.md).

 Browse through features and issues in the project's [issues](https://github.com/cloudfoundry/stratos/issues) page.